You are here

 Municipalities, towns and counties may act independently in decision-making in the framework of their self-governmental scope of work (some municipalities and towns employ staff to deal with cultural issues including projects concerning cultural heritage such as the launching of rehabilitation projects – some are more active than others in this respect).
 Town and County Administrative Departments for Culture monitor and coordinate activities in the framework of implementation of projects of immovable and movable cultural heritage protection and preservation

-The current legislation on cultural heritage is only in Croatian and as follows:
+The current legislation on cultural heritage (in Croatian only):